Christian Niccum

 Niccum was the youngest double rider to win a World Cup race in Lillihammer, Norway in December 1996.
 He then went on to win 2 more in 1998.
-In 2011 Niccum set a new record when he finished third in a race in Winterberg, Germany, for the longest gap between World Cup podium fishishes, at 12 years.
+In 2011 Niccum set a new record when he finished third in a race in Winterberg, Germany, for the longest gap between World Cup podium finishes, at 12 years.

 Niccum retired from the sport after the 2014 Winter Olympics.

 Born in Minneapolis, Minnesota, Niccum resides in Woodinville, Washington when not involved in luge.